 But there is one he problem here and it is the cost of childcare.
-The cost of full time care is so high if you have two children it will eat up your whole salary.
+The cost of full-time care is so high if you have two children it will eat up your whole salary.
 This means that many women do not go back to work and while this is fine if it’s a choice, it’s not quite as fine if you want to keep your career.
 The many activities available are a way for many mothers to keep the children entertained but also to have themselves a social outlet, if not working outside the house.

-BG: Can you explain the Irish schooling system
+OG: Can you explain the Irish schooling system

 MC: Kids start primary school between 4 and 5 years of age and the year before that they get a free year in playschool (3 hours per day).
-The schools here are mostly state run and free but, a part from few exceptions, they are attached to religious denominations, the most common being Catholic and Church of Ireland (Anglican).
+The schools here are mostly state-run and free but, apart from few exceptions, they are attached to religious denominations, the most common being Catholic and Church of Ireland (Anglican).

 This religious element is not just nominal but can be felt in everyday life: kids are encouraged or even expected to go to church and Christmas, just to use it as an example, is celebrated for its Christian meaning and not as a ‘winter holiday’ as I can see happening in other countries.
 Some schools make provisions for children belonging to other religions but let’s put it this way: your religious beliefs will be scrutinized for your child to be accepted almost anywhere.